swtv-kaist/cs350-fall25/README.md

 # KAIST CS350 Intro. to Software Engineering, Fall '25

 ## Announcement
-- Aug 25: I added pre-requites of this class to the course home page.
+- Aug 25: I added pre-requites of this class in the course home page.
 If you think that you do not satisfy the pre-requites, please do not register this class.

 ## Administrative Information